Asset Class Opportunities

 Barclays Global Aggregate ex-U.S. Index is an unmanaged index considered representative of bonds of foreign countries.

-Barclays High Yield Municipal Index is generally representative of bonds that are noninvestment grade, unrated or rated below Ba1.
+Barclays High Yield Municipal Bond Index is generally representative of bonds that are noninvestment grade, unrated or rated below Ba1.

 Barclays Municipal Bond Index is an unmanaged index considered representative of the tax-exempt bond market.

 Barclays U.S. Aggregate Index is an unmanaged index considered representative of the US investment-grade, fixed-rate bond market.

 Barclays U.S. Government Bond Index is a market value weighted index of US Government and government agency securities (other than mortgage securities) with maturities of one year or more.